2023

 SURVEY FINDINGS

-The progress reported on the survey was used to rank the companies into tiers ranging from A to D. It’s important to remember that Sinergia Animal does not conduct audits on the reported progress of companies.
+The progress reported on the survey was used to rank the companies into tiers ranging from A to D. It’s important to note that Sinergia Animal does not conduct audits of companies' reported progress.
 The figures mentioned here are based on the information provided by the respective companies.

 A